 This year has been a great one in boxing.
 Pound-for-pound top fighters clashing, the re-emergence of the heavyweights, amazing fights, knockouts and new faces all setting the stage for 2017 to be one of the strongest years of competition in the sport’s long and rich history.

 When considering fighters for the year’s top honour, three factors are paramount: the strength of their performances, the level of competition they’ve faced and how this year has affected not only their value but also how the fans and the media perceive them as fighters.

-With that in mind, only two fighters in my opinion have a debatable case for fighter of the year honors and those men are the pride of Belfast Northern-Ireland Carl Frampton and the Ukraine’s fighting dynamo Vasyl Lomachenko.
+With that in mind, only two fighters, in my opinion, have a debatable case for fighter of the year honours and those men are the pride of Belfast Northern-Ireland Carl Frampton and the Ukraine’s fighting dynamo Vasyl Lomachenko.